jnapolitan/byebugger/README.md

 ## Technologies

-ByeBugger is implemented using the MERN stack (MongoDB, Express, React, and Node.js) to keep track of players and a leaderboard of scores, as well as abstract game elements into React components such as the HUD (head up display).
+ByeBugger is implemented using the MERN stack (MongoDB, Express.js, React.js & Redux, and Node.js) to keep track of players and a leaderboard of scores, as well as abstract game elements into React components such as the HUD (head up display).
 The game scene and objects are rendered using HTML5 Canvas and WebGL/three.js and HUD elements are updated via Redux global state.

 #### Backend: MongoDB/Node.js/Express.js